briantbutton/meshwriter/fonts/README.md

 ### The curves

 The curves follow SVG-style rules, supporting SVG commands.
-These include:
+These include:&nbsp;
   ~ 'M' move to, only at the beginning
   ~ 'L' line, never at the beginning
   ~ 'l' line
   ~ 'Q' quadratic curve
   ~ 'q' quadratic curve
   ~ 'C' cubic curve
   ~ 'c' cubic curve

 Just below is an example from Comic (a knarly font) showing the letter 'j' in SVG and in MeshWriter.&nbsp;